- Undergraduate Students

 2. Contact the organization and confirm with them that this internship is open and available for you.

-4. Fox and your supervisor for internship will confirm your plans to work for them, and their expectations of you.
+4. The advisor and your supervisor for internship will confirm your plans to work for them, and their expectations of you.
 We will then all three discuss a relevant project for you.
 The project should be something that will

 (1) educate you in practical sustainabilit